IRAS Singapore: What You’ll Need and How It Functions (2026)

 requestDemo

-The Inland Revenue Authority of Singapore (IRAS) is a government authority and acts as an agent in managing tax administration.
+The Inland Revenue Authority of Singapore (IRAS) is a government authority and acts as an agent in managing tax administration in Singapore.
 It also represents Singapore in international tax matters.
 IRAS Singapore functions to enforce taxes and ensure that companies meet their tax obligations efficiently.

-The organization is responsible for collecting various types of taxes, including income tax, corporate tax, goods and services tax (GST), and property tax, ensuring that these tax laws are followed.
-As an important financial institution, IRAS plays a crucial role in funding public services and infrastructure by effectively managing tax revenue.
+The organization is responsible for collecting various taxes, including income tax, corporate tax, goods and services tax (GST), and property tax, and ensuring that these tax laws are followed.
+In line with International Financial Reporting Standards, IRAS effectively manages tax revenue to fund public services and infrastructure.

 History of IRAS Singapore

 IRAS Singapore tax was established as a statutory board under the Ministry of Finance on September 1, 1992.
-Prior to its formation, tax collection in Singapore was managed by the Inland Revenue Department (IRD), which had been in operation since 1947 during British colonial rule.
+Before its formation, tax collection in Singapore was managed by the Inland Revenue Department (IRD), which had operated since 1947 under British colonial rule.

 The transition from the Inland Revenue Department (IRD) to the Inland Revenue Authority of Singapore (IRAS) was aimed at enhancing the efficiency of tax administration, modernizing operations, and improving service delivery to taxpayers.